Pontoon bridge: Early modern period

 A comparison of pontoons used by each nations army shows that almost all were open boats coming in one, two or even three pieces, mainly wood, some with canvas and rubber protection.
 Belgium used an iron boat; the United States used cylinders split into three.

 In 1862, the Union forces commanded by Major General Ambrose Burnside were stuck on the wrong side of the Rappahannock River at the Battle of Fredericksburg for lack of the arrival of the pontoon train, resulting in severe losses.
-The report of this disaster resulted in Britain forming and training a Pontoon Troop of Engineers.
+The report of this disaster resulted in the United Kingdom forming and training a Pontoon Troop of Engineers.

 During the American Civil War various forms of pontoon bridges were tried and discarded.
 Wooden pontoons and India rubber bag pontoons shaped like a torpedo proved impractical until the development of cotton-canvas covered pontoons, which required more maintenance but were lightweight and easier to work with and transport.
 From 1864 a lightweight design known as Cumberland Pontoons, a folding boat system, were widely used during the Atlanta campaign to transport soldiers and artillery across rivers in the South.

 In 1872 at a military review before Queen Victoria, a pontoon bridge was thrown across the River Thames at Windsor, Berkshire, where the river was 250 ft wide.
 The bridge, comprising 15 pontoons held by 14 anchors, was completed in 22 minutes and then used to move five battalions of troops across the river.
 It was removed in 34 minutes the next day.

 At Prairie du Chien, Wisconsin, the Pile-Pontoon Railroad Bridge was constructed in 1874 over the Mississippi River to carry a railroad track connecting that city with Marquette, Iowa.
 Because the river level could vary by as much as 22 feet, the track was laid on an adjustable platform above the pontoons.
 This unique structure remained in use until the railroad was abandoned in 1961, when it was removed.

 The British Blanshard Pontoon stayed in British use until the late 1870s, when it was replaced by the "Blood Pontoon".
 The Blood Pontoon returned to the open boat system, which enabled use as boats when not needed as pontoons.
 Side carrying handles helped transportation.
 The new pontoon proved strong enough to support loaded elephants and siege guns as well as military traction engines.